Dexta Daps

 Louis Anthony Grandison (born 12 January 1986), known by his stage name Dexta Daps, Dex, Dappa Don or Dexta, is a Jamaican dancehall and reggae performer.
 Grandison's career began in 2012 with the release of his first two singles "Save Me Jah" and "May You Be".
 Though he has made many songs in between the periods (such as "Grease Mi Gun" and "Dis a Di Bess"), he really began gaining public recognition in 2014 with his songs "Morning Love", and "Jealous Ova", the latter of which featured another upcoming dancehall artist Tifa.
 Dexta Daps rode this wave of popularity into 2015.
 With the release of "Shabba Madda Pot" having over 23 million views on YouTube, this song is one of Grandison's most iconic songs.
-He has collaborated with many dancehall artists including Kranium, Masicka, Mavado, and international artists like M.I.A, Davido, Kiesza, and Tory Lanez.
-Dexta also has 3 collaborations with fellow Seaview artist Blakkman.Dexta Daps is praised for his versatility, unique voice, style and, performances.
+He has collaborated with many dancehall artists including Kranium, Masicka, Mavado, and international artists Alike M.I.A, Davido, Kiesza, and Tory Lanez.
+Dexta also has 3 collaborations with fellow Seaview artist Blakkman.
+Dexta Daps is praised for his versatility, unique voice, style and, performances.